 Welcome to the website of St Mary the Virgin, Buckland, in the United Benefice of Betchworth and Buckland.
 Please use the drop down menus to find the information you require.

-Sunday morning worship on 20th June, the Third Sunday after Trinity, will be Parish Communion at St Michael’s.
+Sunday worship on 24th October, Bible Sunday, AT 10AM, will be Parish Communion Service at St Mary’s.

 Click here for information about the St Mary’s Churchyard and Church Fabric Fund, and how you can support it.

 Tending of the gravestone and memorial plaques in the churchyard – updated information HERE.

 The 2020 Buckland Graveyard Survey is now available – CLICK HERE for guidance and for links to the survey document and to the photo galleries.

 Tending of the gravestone and memorial plaques in the churchyard.